GenAIwithMS/twitter-mcp/README.md

 - Beginner / one-off usage: Use the built-in MCP in Claude Desktop.
 It's simpler and requires minimal configuration.
 - Advanced / production / security-conscious setups: Use an external filesystem MCP server so you can restrict the exact folders served and run under a separate account.
 This is useful if you share a machine or want fine-grained auditability.

-Example — using built-in MCP (no extra filesystem entry needed):
+Example using built in MCP (no extra filesystem needed) just use this:

 ```json
 {